Chicago Non-Compete Litigation Lawyer

 overly restrict an employee’s ability to find a new job will likely

 be deemed at least partially unenforceable.
 Terms of a non-compete agreement

 must also not violate any local, state, or federal laws.

-Keep scrolling down to read on about non-compete lawsuits for businesses
+Continue below to read more about non-compete lawsuits for businesses and

 Get help with navigating non-compete agreements by completing an

 online form or dialing (312) 647-2483.
 Chicago non-compete litigation attorneys at

 Kenny Law Firm are ready to answer your questions.